deansher/aider/design_docs/support-o3/plan-support-o3.md

 * litellm does not yet support "developer" messages.
 * o3-mini no longer supports "system" messages.

-We'll handle this by using "system" messages in all of our code above a certain lowest level that will convert them as needed.
-We want to do this conversion as close to our LLM call as reasonably feasible.
-Eventually, the conversion may end up model-specific unless litellm adds its own conversion support.
+We will still support "system" messages in all of our code above a certain lowest level.
+At that low-level point, we will convert them as needed for the target model.
+We already do a conversion for Anthropic messages in `transform_messages_for_anthropic` in sendchat.py.
+We will add an analogous conversion for o3-mini messages.

-For now, we'll convert each "system" message to a ("user", "assistant") pair.
-The "user" message will contain the content of the "system" message.
-The "assistant" message will contain "Understood.".

 We won't change our own coding abstractions yet.
 Before doing that, we'll see what direction litellm's API goes with this.